pinksheep

 Before anything runs, Pinksheep shows you the plan in plain English.
 Every step, every tool touched, and every important field change is surfaced for review.

-The plan reads like a process document rather than a technical spec, which makes it easier to review with the people who own the workflow.
+The plan reads like a process document rather than a technical spec, which makes it easier to review with the people who own the task.

 Full transparencyEdit before it startsNo hidden logic